 - Breckenridge Ski Resort: eight lift incidents.
 One incident was due to electric malfunction while the other incidents were due to skier error, a power surge or wind.

-- Copper Mountain Resort: 14 lift incidents.
+- Copper Mountain Resort: 14 lift incidences.
 Nine were due to electrical malfunctions or other lift malfunctions.
 The remaining five were due to weather, a child falling after the bar was raised, or causes that are unknown or still under investigation.

 - Keystone Resort: six lift incidents.
 All were due to skier error, weather or medical issues.